SansGuidon/bookmarks/README.md

 * [Splunk Docs](https://docs.splunk.com/Documentation/Splunk/6.4.3/SearchReference/Fields) - Splunk Search reference
 * [Tim O'Brien](https://discursive.com/2013/10/30/how-to-get-your-crazy-logs-under-control/) - 10 Steps to Get Your Crazy Logs Under Control
 * [Alex Zhitnitsky](http://blog.takipi.com/15-tools-to-use-when-deploying-code-to-production/) - (2014) 15 Tools Java Developers Should Use After a Major Release
+* [Sumit Maingi](https://cloudncode.blog/2016/12/30/what-should-you-log-in-an-application-and-how-to-avoid-having-24x7-support-looking-at-them/) - (2016) What should you log in an application and how to avoid having 24×7 support looking at them?

 ## Monitoring
 * [Rafael Eyng](http://codeheaven.io/monitoring-your-application-status-with-cabot/) - Monitoring Your Application Status With Cabot